winnielin/vessel/README.md

 ### d3.js chart block

-1. split claim into paid and outstanding
-2. add all to year and client option
-3. refine notification wording
+1. refine notification wording
-4. year 2018,19 change to slider
+2. year 2018,19 change to slider
-5. solve the size of svg
+3. solve the size of svg

 ~~1. select vessels from the table then add data into chart~~
 ~~2. age slider, vessel type & shipping company selector~~